 Fee for Service

 Charging for programs, services, or expertise can create earned revenue while ensuring programs remain accessible.
-Designing earned revenue using tools like sliding scales, tiered pricing, subsidies, or third-party payers, amongst others, opens opportunities for earned revenue while protecting access and values.
-This is often where we come up against limiting beliefs and the scarcity mindset of “this is always the way it has been done”.
+Designing earned revenue opens opportunities for earned revenue.
+While tools like sliding scales, tiered pricing, subsidies, or third-party payers,help protect access and values as we do so.
+This is often where limiting beliefs and the scarcity mindset of “this is always the way it has been done” come into play.

 Social Enterprise